Santho5h/sitecore/Exercise-1.1.md

 ## Basic metrics of the machine

-# Communicate with each other server using private IP
+# Communicate with each other server using Vnet

 **Create Instance Using PowerShell Azure:
 **